-Six killed in blast outside Islamabad court in Pakistan, police say
+Blast outside Islamabad court in Pakistan kills at least 12

+The explosion occurred near the entrance of the district court, which is typically crowded with a large number of litigants.

-An explosion has killed at least six people and injured several others outside a court building in Pakistan’s capital Islamabad, police say.
+An explosion has killed at least 12 people and injured several others outside a court building in Pakistan’s capital Islamabad, police say.

 “We are probing what kind of blast it was.
 It is not clear yet.
 We will be able to provide more details after we get a report from our forensic team,” a police spokesperson said on Tuesday.